 Replacing wheels can turn out to be a costly proposition.

 We now move onto the cheaper consumables.
 Relatively cheaper that is!
 Check if the chain is worn out and needs replacement.
 You need to factor in this cost.
 Ideally you should have a chain wear indicator tool.
 If not, pull the chain near the big chainring, and see how far does it go.
 It shouldn’t stretch beyond 2/3rd distance of the sprocket teeth.

 Check the cogs on the cassette.
-The sharper and narrower the teeth of the sprockets, the more worn out it is and the sooner it will need to be replaced.
+The sharper and narrower the teeth of the sprockets means it is more worn out.
+It will need to be replaced soon.

 Brake and gear cables are easy enough to replace and should not be a deal breaker.
 Check the smoothness of shifts in gears through the range.
-If the gears aren’t shifting from the smallest to the biggest cogs easily, then repair will be required.
+If the gears aren’t shifting from the smallest to the biggest cogs easily, then you need to repair it.
 It could be cables, derailleur adjustment, worn cassette, or worst case a bent derailleur cage.
 The last can cost a pretty penny!

 See the movement of the brakes.
-Are the brakes jamming even after being released.
-Check if the pads are worn and require replacement.
+Are the brakes jamming even after being released?
+Check if the pads are worn.
 Check the disc/ rim for scouring marks.
 This indicates the owner didn’t replace the pads at requisite intervals.
-Which implies the bike has not been serviced or maintained with a lot of care.
+Which implies the bike has not been serviced or maintained properly.

-Once you are satisfied with the bike and all the negatives are visible, it is time to ride the bike.
+Once you are satisfied with the bike and all the negatives are visible, it is time to ride.
 Test ride the bike hard, accelerate hard, brake hard, see if there are any odd sounds.
 Ride extremely slow, keenly listening for any rattles and bangs.
 See if you feel natural on the bike.

 If the bike ticks all the relevant boxes, then you maybe have something good going on!

 A few more things to keep in mind before signing on the dotted line!